scionproto/scion/doc/ControlPlanePKI.md

 ### Verifier Decision Making

 Certificate revocation stands in stark contrast with availability.
-In case verifiers only deem a certificate as valid if they have a recent CCRL available,  there is a circular dependency between verifying paths to the distribution points and having paths to the distribution point.
-We have to make a trade-off here and CCRL are to be considered on a best-effort basis.
-During regular operation, the CCRL will be available and certificates are revoked in a short amount of time.
+In case verifiers only deem a certificate as valid if they have recently queried the distribution point, there is a circular dependency between verifying paths to the distribution points and having paths to the distribution point.
+We have to make a trade-off here and revocations are to be considered on a best-effort basis.
+During regular operation, the revocation distribution points will be available and certificates are revoked in a short amount of time.

-If any of the CCRL specified in a certificate contains a revocation note, the certificate is considered revoked and should no longer be considered valid.
+If any of the distribution points contains a revocation note, the certificate is considered revoked and should no longer be considered valid.
 In case of an issuer certificate, this means all certificate chains containing it will also be considered invalid.

 ## <a name="trc-bootstrapping"></a> TRC Bootstrapping